inet-framework/inet-showcases/visualizer/networknode/doc/index.rst

 ----------------

 This example only demonstrates the key features of network node visualization.
-For more information, refer to the :ned:`NetworkNodeVisualizer`, :ned:`NetworkNodeCanvasVisualizer` and :ned:`NetworkNodeOsgVisualizer` NED documentations.
+For more information, refer to the NED documentation of :ned:`NetworkNodeVisualizer`, :ned:`NetworkNodeCanvasVisualizer` and :ned:`NetworkNodeOsgVisualizer`.

 Discussion
 ----------

-Use `this page <https://github.com/inet-framework/inet-showcases/issues/TODO>`__ in the GitHub issue tracker for commenting on this showcase.
+Use `this page <https://github.com/inet-framework/inet-showcases/issues/30>`__ in the GitHub issue tracker for commenting on this showcase.